Malcohol/SeqWires/README.md

 [![SeqWires build and test pipeline](https://github.com/Malcohol/SeqWires/actions/workflows/ci.yml/badge.svg)](https://github.com/Malcohol/SeqWires/actions/workflows/ci.yml)

-SeqWires is under active development, but please do not expect development to be rapid.
-I have very limited time to devote to this.
+SeqWires is intended to be cross platform.
+It should build on GNU/Linux, Windows and Mac OS but quality is inconsistent: see the table at [BabelWires status](https://github.com/Malcohol/BabelWires/blob/main/README.md#Status) for more details.

 Right now the SMF plugin only supports note on/off events.
-Extending it will be very easy, but my current priority is on getting the infrastructure right.
+My current priority is on getting the infrastructure right.

 ## Downloading and Building